Waterbed: The Hall waterbed

 The modern waterbed was created by Charles Prior Hall in 1968, while he was a design student at San Francisco State University in California.
 Hall originally wanted to make an innovative chair.
-His first prototype was a vinyl bag with 300 pounds (136 kg) of cornstarch.
+His first prototype was a vinyl bag chair with 300 pounds (136 kg) of cornstarch.
 Ultimately, he abandoned working on a chair, and settled on perfecting a bed.

 Hall was granted a patent (#3,585,356) on his waterbed in 1971, which he originally called "liquid support for human bodies."
 The same year, he founded Innerspace Environments, a manufacturing and sales company which became the leading retailer of waterbeds in the United States, with 30 owned-and-operated stores.
 The patent came to trial in 1991 in Intex v.
 Hall /wbx.
 The patent was upheld in court, and Hall received a $4.8 million judgment for infringement.
 Hall /wbx received additional royalties from licensing.
 Some later lawsuits were dismissed because of laches.

 In 1987, sales peaked at 22% of the domestic mattress industry.
 Although the waterbed was initially advertised as offering "undisturbed sleep", Hall admitted that customers "bought it for the sensual or the sexual part of it", and the sexually associated advertising was highly effective in the 1970s and early 1980s.
 Henry Petroski of Duke University said of the waterbed: "Not only was it the cool new gadget, but it emerged during a time when the culture embraced anything different, especially a product that embodied sexual liberation".

 Advantages and disadvantages

-Regarding usage

-The waterbed can be useful and comfortable for some and dangerous for others.
-The main feature of the waterbed found attractive is its form-fitting, pressure-minimizing nature.
-Not only is this beneficial to those seeking mere comfort, but the removal of pressure from the spine can provide relief to those with back pain.
-In addition, the distribution of weight can prevent bedsores among the paralytic and the comatose.
-However, the National Institute of Child Health and Human Development warns that the form-fitting nature of the water-bed poses a danger to infants, providing a possibility of asphyxiation.

-Another advantage of a waterbed is its easy cleaning.
-It is impossible for dirt and dead skin particles to penetrate the water mattress, which can then be wiped away periodically with a cloth and vinyl cleaner.
-The cover over the mattress can be regularly washed—thus virtually eliminating house dust mites in the bed.
-Dust mites can trigger asthma, eczema, and allergies in people sensitive to them.